tillson/git-hound/README.md

 ## Flags

 * `--subdomain-file` - The file with the subdomains
+* `--dig-files` - Clone and search the repo's files for results
-* `--dig` - Clone and search the commit histories of unpopular repositories
+* `--dig-commits` - Clone and search the repo's commit history for results
 * `--many-results` - Use result sorting and filtering hack to scrape more than 100 pages of results
 * `--results-only` - Print only regexed results to stdout.
 Useful for piping custom regex matches into another script
 * `--no-repos` - Don't search repos